 - New: A process is in a new state when it is just created.

 - Ready: A process is in a ready state when it is prepared for execution.

-- Running: A process is in the running state when it is instructions are getting executed.
+- Running: A process is in the running state when the execution of instructions is under process.

-- Waiting: When the operating system put the process on hold for some time it is in waiting state.
+- Waiting: When the operating system puts the process on hold for some time, it is in waiting for the state.

 The current state of the process is updated by the operating system in the process control block.